MicrosoftDocs/machine-learning-server-docs/microsoft-r/r/how-to-execute-code-remotely.md

 ## How to create a remote session

-To create a remote session, you must first authenticate with R Server using one of the mrsdeploy login functions:  remoteLogin() and remoteLoginAAD().
-With these functions, you can authenticate, set the arguments to create a remote R session on the R Server (`session = TRUE`) and even place yourself in the remote command line upon login `commandline = TRUE`.
+To create a remote session, you must first authenticate with Machine Learning Server using one of the mrsdeploy login functions:  remoteLogin() and remoteLoginAAD().
+With these functions, you can authenticate, set the arguments to create a remote R session on the Machine Learning Server (`session = TRUE`) and even place yourself in the remote command line upon login `commandline = TRUE`.

-Read the article ["Connecting to R Server with mrsdeploy"](../operationalize/how-to-connect-log-in-with-mrsdeploy.md) for more on authentication with `mrsdeploy` and syntax.
+Read the article ["Connecting to Machine Learning Server with mrsdeploy"](../operationalize/how-to-connect-log-in-with-mrsdeploy.md) for more on authentication with `mrsdeploy` and syntax.

 <a name="switch"></a>